shinekhantzaw/shinekhantzaw/README.md

 ## 🎯 What I'm Looking For

 I'm actively seeking **internship and full-time opportunities** where I can:
-- 💡 Apply my AI/ML knowledge to real-world problems
+&emsp;&emsp;&emsp;- 💡 Apply my AI/ML knowledge to real-world problems
-- 🚀 Build scalable full-stack applications
+&emsp;&emsp;&emsp;- 🚀 Build scalable full-stack applications
-- 🤝 Collaborate with talented teams
+&emsp;&emsp;&emsp;- 🤝 Collaborate with talented teams
-- 📚 Continue learning and growing as a developer
+&emsp;&emsp;&emsp;- 📚 Continue learning and growing as a developer

 ---